ibm-cloud-docs/watson-assistant/call-extension.md

 To call a custom extension from an action:

 1. In the action editor, create or open the step from which you want to call the extension.

+1. **Optional:** In the **Assistant says** field, type a message to be shown to the customer while the extension is processing (for example, `Please wait while I retrieve your account balance...`).
+This can be useful for any extension that might be slow to respond.

+    If you specify assistant output in the **Assistant says** field, this output is sent to the channel with the global context variable `skip_user_input` set to `true`.
+This variable tells the channel to display the message but _not_ to prompt for customer input in reply.
+Instead, an empty message is sent, enabling the assistant to proceed to the next step, where the response from the extension is processed.

+    All built-in channel integrations (such as the web chat) respect the `skip_user_input` context variable.
+If you are using the API to develop a custom client, it is your responsibility to include logic checking for this variable.
+For more information, see [Processing user input](/docs/watson-assistant?topic=watson-assistant-api-client#api-client-process-input).
+    {: note}

 1. In the step editor, click **And then**.